gekakud/RSID_Face_Guard/SOFTWARE_REQUIREMENTS.md

 <a id="fr-prov-01"></a>**FR-PROV-01** Init mode is the terminal's entry state: on every start it
 shall show a live preview and scan for a provisioning QR for `INIT_MODE_DURATION_SEC`, whether or not it is already bound.
-If nothing is found within the window the terminal shall fall through to its resting state with no additional delay.
+If nothing is found within the window the terminal shall fall through to `idle` (or `unbound` when no identity exists) with no additional delay.
 Configuration controls only the duration of this window, not whether it is entered.

 <a id="fr-prov-02"></a>**FR-PROV-02** The QR payload shall be a JSON envelope containing at minimum: